Bulmer, North Yorkshire

-Bulmer is a village and civil parish in the Ryedale district of North Yorkshire, England.
+Bulmer is a village and civil parish in North Yorkshire, England.
 According to the 2001 census it had a population of 174, increasing to 202 at the census 2011.
 The village is about 7 mi south-west of Malton.

 History

-Bulmer was the seat of the ancient wapentake of the same name, known as the Bulford wapentake in 1086.
+The village was the seat of the ancient Bulmer wapentake, known as the Bulford wapentake in 1086.
 The name Bulmer comes from "bull mere," a lake frequented by a bull.

 The manor is listed in the Domesday Book of 1086.
 It is recorded as having been held in 1066 by a Northmann and Ligulf.
 It was awarded by the King with hundreds of others to his half-brother Count Robert de Mortain, whose tenant was Nigel Fossard.

 The Bulmer family take their name from Bulmer.
 Ansketil de Bulmer is the first recorded member of the Bulmer family, who lived in the area in the twelfth century.
 By the nineteenth century the lordship of the manor had passed to the Earls of Carlisle, whose residence was at nearby Castle Howard.
 A monument to George William Frederick Howard can be found on top of Bulmer Hill just outside the village.

 Governance

 The village lies within the Thirsk and Malton UK Parliament constituency.
-It is also within the Hovingham and Sheriff Hutton electoral division of North Yorkshire County Council.
-It is part of the Derwent ward of Ryedale District Council.
+It is also within the Sheriff Hutton and Derwent electoral division of North Yorkshire Council.
+From 1974 to 2023 it was part of the Ryedale district.